yubinkarki/e-mistiri/README.md

-An Ecommerce app built using React Native on Android.
+An Ecommerce app built using React Native CLI for Android, following a Figma design.
-Figma design for the app was provided by our mentor.

 Used `npx react-native init` to create the starting template.